Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 foe
 Cost: 1 MP
 Damage: x1
-Effect: If you also use your minor action this Attack is made with Boon +2.
+Effect: If you also use your Minor Action this Attack is made with Boon +2.
 If you used the [Aim](#aim) Ability before using Shoot, you make this attack with Boon +4 instead.
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 5 MP to increase its Damage Multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.
 Description: A basic ranged attack.
 This can be shooting a bow, firing a gun, throwing a dagger or dart, shooting spines, and so on.